Radiator Valves Explained: Types and Uses

-There are two main types of radiator valves, which can come in a variety of designs and have different functions:
+There are two main types of radiator valves.
+Both of which come in a variety of designs with have multiple functions:

 Thermostatic radiator valves: How do they work?

 Thermostatic radiator valves, or TRVs, are used to control the temperature in different areas of your home.
-They give you the option to control the temperature of your radiators by turning a dial and are usually found on the side of your radiators.
+They give you the option to control the temperature of your radiator by turning a dial and are usually found on the side of your radiators.
 When used correctly, these valves can help to reduce the amount of energy and heat you use.
 This efficiency will help you to save money on heating bills in the long run.
-Fitting thermostatic radiator valves has its economical and energy saving benefits.
+Fitting thermostatic radiator valves has its advantages; economical and energy saving.
 They consist of two different parts; the head and the body.
-They can change the flow of water when the temperature reaches a certain point, preventing your radiators from getting any hotter.
+They can change the flow of water when the temperature reaches a certain point - preventing your radiators from getting any hotter.

 To do this, the head of the valve expands, moving a pin to open and close the body of the valve.
-If the temperature of a room becomes too hot, the valve will close, slowing the movement of water to the radiator.
-If a room becomes too cold, the valve will open, allowing more water to flow through.
-Each radiator with a thermostatic valve can be amended individually, so if you want a lower temperature in a certain room, this can be done.
+If the temperature of a room becomes too hot, the valve will close - slowing the movement of water to the radiator.
+If a room becomes too cold, the valve will open - allowing more water to flow through.
+Each radiator with a thermostatic valve can be amended individually.
+That’s why if you prefer a lower temperature in a certain room, changing it is easy.

-There is a risk of some thermostatic radiator valve problems, however.
-There is the possibility of them becoming stuck in a certain position, meaning that your valve won’t be able to open or close depending on the temperature.
-The easy fix is to remove the head of the valve and loosen it manually, but if this doesn’t work, you may need a replacement.
-Ensure you always purchase the best thermostatic radiator valves for your radiators to minimise the risk of having to replace them.
+The easy fix is to remove the head of the valve and loosen it manually.
+If this doesn’t work, you may need a replacement.
+Make certain you always purchase the best thermostatic radiator valves for your radiators.
+This minimises the risk of having to replace them.

 Manual radiator valves: How do they work?

 The manual radiator valve is possibly the most simple to operate as well as being the most common type.
-They can easily be turned up and down depending on how you warm or cool you require your room to be.
-As the valve is turned, the flow of hot water is altered depending on your preferences.
+They can easily be turned up and down - depending on how you warm or cool you require your room to be.
+As the valve is turned, the flow of hot water is altered.
+This can be modified to meet your preference.

-Manual radiator valves are usually smaller than thermostatic valves, but the main difference being the fact that you need to monitor them carefully.
-Unlike the thermostatic radiator valve, it won’t increase or decrease the flow automatically depending on the temperature; this must be done manually.
-If not, you risk wasting energy and money from excessive heat usage.
+Manual radiator valves are usually smaller than thermostatic valves.
+The main difference being monitoring them carefully.
+Unlike the thermostatic radiator valve, it won’t increase or decrease the flow automatically depending on the temperature.
+This must be done manually.
+If not - you risk wasting energy and money from excessive heat usage.